Enumerated type: Dart

 Note that before Dart 3, the switch operator did not guarantee the completeness of the cases.
-This means if you omit one case, the compiler will not raise an error.
+So, if you omit one case, the compiler will not raise an error.

-Other programming languages
+Other languages

 COBOL

-In COBOL a condition-variable is a normal variable with subordinate level-88 fields, known as condition-names.
+In COBOL, a condition-variable is a normal variable with subordinate level-88 fields, known as condition-names.
 Each condition-name must have a VALUE clause.
 The VALUE clause for a condition clause may specify either a single value or a list of values.